TheBros35/PiHoleMobile/index.md

 # Mobile PiHole VPN - protected by WireGuard.

 This is a (semi) comprehensive tutorial on how to setup WireGuard on Ubuntu, and then setup a basic PiHole server that only listens on the client WireGuard subnet.
 This guide expects you to have moderate experience with any Linux distro, particularly Ubuntu, and also to have a basic understanding of what PiHole and WireGuard do and how they work.
-This guide is up to date as of 01/16/2021, and is written with the expectation of using Ubuntu 20.04 and the current versions of WireGuard and PiHole.
-I have tried to add enough information so that this could be used on other distros.
+This guide is up to date as of 01/17/2021, and is written with the expectation of using Ubuntu 20.04 and the to-date versions of WireGuard and PiHole.
+I have tried to abstract this enough so that this could be used on other distros.

 First things first - get yourself a VPS.
 I've used Digital Ocean for years, but any provider that gives you root access should do.
 I'm currently using their cheapest offering, with 1 core and 1GB of RAM.
-This has not been an issue for me.
+Performance has not been an issue for me, but I've never had more than three devices on it simultaneously.

 ## Installing PiHole